aleena24bino/tinkerhack/README.md

-# Patient Management System - Just Smile Dental Hospital
+# Patient Management System - 'Just Smile :)' Dental Hospital

+## TABLE OF CONTENTS
+- Introduction
+- Contributors
+- Prerequisites
+- Languages and Technologies Used
+- Steps to run the project in your machine
+- Getting into the Project

+## INTRODUCTION
-Patient Management System Using HTML, CSS, Bootstrap, JavaScript, PHP and MySQL
+Patient Management System for a Dental Hospital.
+It is made using HTML, CSS, Bootstrap, JavaScript, PHP and MySQL.
+Specifically made for Tink-Her-Hack 2.O .

 Demo video : https://www.loom.com/share/658cb331f0ff4e65a7ddabc5d443ab6d?sid=75d55dd8-bbe2-4b58-9d2f-4cdc2f453c3b

+## CONTRIBUTORS
+**Team Members:**Anjali Georance, Aleena Bino, Meenakshi M Kumar, Meenakshi Pramod

-## Prerequisites
+## PREREQUISITES
 1. Install XAMPP web server
 2. Any Editor (Preferably VS Code or Sublime Text)
 3. Any web browser with latest version

-## Languages and Technologies used
+## LANGUAGES AND TECHNOLOGIES USED
 1. HTML5/CSS3
 2. JavaScript (to create dynamically updating content)
 3. Bootstrap (An HTML, CSS, and JS library)